NikolaPi/NikolaPi.github.io/README.md

 - To edit info about a cue, type 'e' to enter edit mode, or click the three lines with a pen next to them.
 Then click on the property you would like to edit
 - To record cue, use 'r', '0', or click on the three lines with the plus next to them
 - Cue numbers can be decimals, if clicked on (particularly useful for reordering cues to be before cue 1).
 Cues are always in numerical order, so ensure that cues are given proper numbering.
+- Cues loop around.
+If the last cue has a time to automatically play the next cue, it will loop back, as will manually triggering the next cue.

 ### Keyboard Shortcuts